-Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that the company had continuing losses during the year ended December 31, 2015 and a working capital deficiency as at December 31, 2015.
-These conditions along with other matters set forth in Note 1 indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that KWG Resources Inc. had continuing losses during the year ended December 31, 2016 and a working capital deficit as at December 31, 2016.
+These conditions along with other matters set forth in Note 1 indicate the existence of material uncertainties which cast significant doubt about the ability of KWG Resources Inc. to continue as a going concern.